[Introduction] Building the Linux kernel

 [root@localhost linux-5.15.58]# make menuconfig ~~~ *** Compiler is too old. *** Your GCC version: 4.8.5 *** Minimum GCC version: 5.1.0

 I got scolded.
 Sorry.
+They said

-The GCC version is old.
+my GCC version was old.

 I see, updating the current GCCbothersomeBecause it's difficult,softwarecollections We will use a newer GCC using the system provided by Red Hat